lilhack5/HTML-and-CSS-Projects/README.txt

 This will be for any Tech Academy HTML and CSS work.

 ## Projects

-Movie Theater Site
+ Movie Theatre site

-With this page I used bootstrap to make my webpage that contains a navbar, imagage containers and a form.

-Dog Page
+ One Page

-I made a one page website that utitlized embeded videos and links to navigate through the site.
-I used pictures and a form as well.

  Sharks Page

+ Apex page

+ ### Movie Theatre Site

+ This page was made using bootsrap and shows a style of a form and dropdowns.

+ ### One page Website

+ With this page I used dog pictures and embed dog vidoes with a nave bar.
+Styled with CSS.

+ ### Sharks page
-I used some of  the players from the San Jose Sharks to use as thumbnails.
-I also used a picture in the background using css.
-A fixed navbar to jump to the different areas on the site and a form to contact someone.
+ I used this as a chance to show some of the San Jose Sharks that are on the team this year.
+It is styled with CSS and has a navbar, imagine containers and a form.

-Apex Legends Page
+ ### Apex page

-I used an embeded video of my favorite steamer and a link to his twitch page.
-I used some old code from what I knew from 20 years ago to style it best I could.
+ This was one of my first pages done in 20 years.
+I used some older code mixed with some new code.
+I embed a video a link to another website and a footer to go between a couple mixed pages.